tanmaynema1/spiral-ai/README.md

-# Spiral AI - Legal Document Chatbot
+# Spiral AI - Research Document Chatbot

-Spiral AI is an end-to-end chatbot application that empowers users to upload their legal documents and utilize the platform to ask questions, seek information, and gain insights regarding their documents.
-It combines cutting-edge technologies to enhance document understanding and retrieval, making it a valuable tool for legal professionals, researchers, and anyone dealing with legal documents.
+Spiral AI is an end-to-end chatbot application that empowers users to upload their Research documents and utilize the platform to ask questions, seek information, and gain insights regarding their documents.
+It combines cutting-edge technologies to enhance document understanding and retrieval, making it a valuable tool for Research professionals, researchers, and anyone dealing with Research documents.

 ## Features

-- **Document Extraction**: Spiral AI extracts text content from uploaded legal documents, making them ready for analysis.
+- **Document Extraction**: Spiral AI extracts text content from uploaded Research documents, making them ready for analysis.

 - **Text Chunking**: The content is divided into manageable chunks with significant overlap to ensure seamless connectivity between the produced document segments.